 - 14. Plaintiff Ivette Salazar is, and was at all times relevant to this Complaint, a resident of Manhattan, Illinois and a student at JJC. - 15.
-Defendant Joliet Junior College is a public institution of higher education in Joliet, Illinois. - 16.
+Defendant Joliet Junior College is a public institution of higher education in Joliet, Illinois.
+JJC implemented and maintains the written policies and procedures that were applied to deprive Salazar of her constitutional rights. - 16.
 Defendant Judy Mitchell is, and was at all times relevant to this Complaint, the President of JJC.
 Defendant Mitchell is responsible for the administration and enforcement of JJC's policies and procedures, including those that were applied to deprive Salazar of her constitutional rights.
-Defendant Mitchell acted under the color of state law and is sued in her individual and official capacities.

-- 17. Defendant Yolanda Farmer is, and was at all times relevant to this Complaint, the Vice President of Student Development at JJC and oversees the Office of Student Activities.
+Defendant Mitchell acted under the color of state law and is sued in her individual capacity. - 17.
+Defendant Yolanda Farmer is, and was at all times relevant to this Complaint, the Vice President of Student Development at JJC and oversees the Office of Student Activities.